 The use of the number 8 is evident throughout this entire chapter.
 The writer uses eight different titles to describe the Bible and we find them mentioned at least once in the first nine verses: law of the Lord, testimonies, ways, precepts, statutes, commandments, judgments, and word.
 These are repeated many times throughout the psalm.
-Others have included God righteousness and God's truth as additional descriptions; however, the context of these words seems to be limited to a description of one of the eight other terms used.

 According to Warren Wiersbe there are eight descriptions of "what the Bible is" and eight descriptions of "what the Bible does" and eight descriptions of "what response" is expected of us.
-Since this present study covers only the first 16 verses, we will not discover all of these response descriptions.
+Since this present study covers only the first 16 verses we will not discover all of these response descriptions.